Attar of Nishapur: Ilāhī-Nāma

 The Ilāhī-Nāma (الهینامه) or Elāhī-Nāme(h) is another famous poetic work of Attar, consisting of 6500 verses.
 In terms of form and content, it has some similarities with Bird Parliament.
 The story is about a king who is confronted with the materialistic and worldly demands of his six sons.
 The King tries to show the temporary and senseless desires of his six sons by retelling them a large number of spiritual stories.
 The first son asks for the daughter of the king of the fairies, the second for the mastery of magic, the third for the cup of Jamshid, which has the property of displaying the whole world, the fourth for the water of life, the fifth for the ring of Solomon, which has control over fairies and demons, and the sixth for mastering alchemy.
 Each of these desires is discussed first literally, and shown to be absurd, and then it is explained how there is an esoteric interpretation of each one.

+Mukhtār-Nāma

-Mukhtār-NāmaMukhtār-Nāma (مختارنامه), a wide-ranging collection of quatrains (2088 in number).
+Mukhtār-Nāma (مختارنامه), a wide-ranging collection of quatrains (2088 in number).
 In the Mokhtar-nama, a coherent group of mystical and religious subjects is outlined (search for union, sense of uniqueness, distancing from the world, annihilation, amazement, pain, awareness of death, etc.), and an equally rich group of themes typical of lyrical poetry of erotic inspiration adopted by mystical literature (the torment of love, impossible union, beauty of the loved one, stereotypes of the love story as weakness, crying, separation).